IAIK/data-gui/README.md

 **NOTE:** It is important that the .pickle and the .zip file correspond to the same analysis run of the same algorithm (e.g., results/rsa).
 Otherwise the GUI is not able to display the content correctly.
+The `framework.zip` is the same for phase1, phase2 and phase3.

 ## Application Overview
 ![GUI screenshot][screenshot]